HermesBoots/holberton-system_engineering-devops/0x03-shell_variable_expansions/README.md

 ## The Path to Success Is to Take Massive, Determined Action
 Adding a directory to the search path using `$PATH`.

+## If the Path Be Beautiful, Let Us Not Ask Where It Leads
+Count the number of directories in the search path using `tr` and `wc`.